 Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
 The kitchen fittings are generally in adequate condition for their age and type.
+Some internal pass doors incorporate glazing and this has not been checked or tested as safety glass.

-Chimney breasts and fireplaces

-Repair category 1

-Notes All original fireplaces have been removed/ blocked and we assume adequately vented.
+Chimney breasts and fireplaces Repair category 1 Notes The gas fire was not tested.
+A copy of servicing history documentation should be obtained prior to purchase.
+This is assumed to be in order.
+All other fireplaces have been removed/blocked and we assume adequately vented.

 Internal decorations

 Repair category 1

-Notes The property is generally in fresh decoration throughout.
+Notes The property was well generally presented at the time of our inspection.